Menu Close

 Restaurant Service

-Contestants are tested on skills required in the “front of the house” of a fine restaurant.
-The focus is on guest service and guest relations in the dining room including: table set up; greeting guests; reservations procedures; presentation of menus; description of food, drinks, soups and specials of the day; taking orders; serving each course and clearing the table after each course; and preparation and presentation of the check and closing remarks.
+2026 Contest Overview: Contestants are tested on skills required in the “front of the house” of a fine restaurant.
+The focus is on guest service and guest relations in the dining room which may include: table set up; greeting guests; reservations procedures; presentation of menus; description of food, drinks, soups and specials of the day; taking orders; serving each course and clearing the table after each course; and preparation and presentation of the check and closing remarks.
 Contestants are judged on personal appearance, tableside manner, professionalism, ease with guests, courtesy, general knowledge and technical and verbal skills.

-Students will need to bring a pen, pencil, calculator, table crumber, lighter, and wine key.
+Students will need to bring a pen, pencil, calculator, table crumber, and lighter.
+College students will also need to bring a wine key.

 Robotics: Urban Search & Rescue